michalzaq12/electron-nuxt/README.md

 - packages mentioned in `devDependencies` aren`t packed into production build.

-In conclusion, we need to pack the necessary dependencies to production build, but without subpackages, dead code, develompent tools and for example stylus files (we can compile them to css).
+In conclusion, we need to pack the necessary dependencies to production build, but without uneeded subpackages, dead code, develompent tools and for example stylus files (we can compile them to css).
 To do this we use Webpack, which produce dist files (our entire application) and only these files will be copied (files are explicitly specified in `builder-config.js`) to production build.

 **Some `dependencies` use case**